ibraouh/pl-t-ios-app/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

----

 ## ❤️ Acknowledgments

-Special thanks to:
+Special thanks to: <br>
 **TheMealDB** for providing a robust recipe API. <br>
-The open-source community for inspiration and tools. <br>
+The open-source community for inspiration and tools.

----

 ## 🔗 Contact

-Feel free to reach out if you have any questions or feedback!
+Feel free to reach out if you have any questions or feedback! <br>
-Developer: Abe Raouh
+Developer: Abe Raouh <br>
-Email: abe@example.com
+Email: abe@example.com <br>
 GitHub: ibraouh